-We reach 72.5% of all adults in our larger markets through a combination of our print and digital content offerings.
+We reach nearly 70% of all adults in our larger markets through a combination of our print and digital content offerings.

-- Our web and mobile sites are the number one digital source of local news in most of our markets, reaching more than 55 million unique visitors, in the month of December 2020 with 489 million page views and 114 million visits. - We have approximately 1.2 million subscribers to our print and digital products, with estimated readership totaling three million.
-Digital only subscribers totaled approximately 286,000, with a 69.2% increase over the prior year.
+- Our web and mobile sites are the number one digital source of local news in most of our markets, reaching more than 54 million unique visitors, in the month of March 2021 with 448 million page views and 114 million visits. - We have approximately one million paid subscribers to our print and digital products, with estimated readership totaling three million.
+Digital only subscribers totaled approximately 309,000, a 57.6% increase over the prior year.

 Our products include daily newspapers, websites and mobile applications, mobile news and advertising, video products, a digital marketing agency, digital services including web hosting and content management, niche publications and community newspapers.
-Our local media operations range from large daily newspapers and their associated digital products, such as the St. Louis Post-Dispatch, to non-daily newspapers with news websites and digital platforms serving smaller communities.
+Our local media operations range from large daily newspapers and their associated digital products, such as the St. Louis Post-Dispatch and the Buffalo News, to non-daily newspapers with news websites and digital platforms serving smaller communities.